 Because the size of the membership was increasing, out of necessity, a large pavilion was erected by the pool.
 In summertime it is the daytime gathering place for lunches and in the evenings an outdoor dance or Karaoke.

 In the late 80’s the first part of the clubhouse, with a large stone fireplace, was built by the Members.
 It would be added onto two more times through the years.

 Summer sports were highly competitive; horseshoe tossing and night volleyball on the tennis court always drew a crowd.
 Through the years, pool, darts, shuffleboard, water volleyball and putt-putt golf also entered the sporting arena.

 Labor Day was usually the last big holiday of the season.
 It became a tradition on that weekend to celebrate with an awards ceremony, giving out trophies to the winning teams and individuals.
 Now that weekend is also the occasion of the annual fish fry.

 In the late 1990’s an adjoining additional wooded 40 acres were purchased.
 Eventually golf carts started to appear so the foot trails through the woods were widened.
-In a clearing in the woods, near a small stream, the mud pit was dug.
 Now an annual poker run is one of the highlighted events.